NoBrainerORM/nobrainer.io/docs/communication.md

 on the nobrainer.io Github project page.
 * You can also try [stackoverflow](http://stackoverflow.com/questions/tagged/nobrainer).

-Note: You can create a Github issue even if you just have a regular question and not necessarily experiencing an issue.
+You can create a Github issue even if you just have a regular question and not necessarily experiencing an issue.

+You can also create a Github issue for a feature request.